 A boss named "Pachi-Pachi", labeled and designed as a Pachinko machine, can be selected in the game's debug menu.
 The boss' only attack is a non-animated flame that comes out of its head.
 Throughout the fight, blue/black colored balls fall; though not colored the same way as other parryable objects, the black balls can be parried.
 Upon defeat, it will perform a seemingly complete death animation, and take you back to the King Dice fight.
 This boss has a death quote, but the boss picture is missing.

 Also found in the debug menu is a boss called "Light".
-The boss is basically a crudely drawn thing and has no attacks.
+The boss is basically a crudely drawn thing and is in the middle of an array of rotating lasers, some of which can harm the player and some that don’t depending on their color.
 When the battle begins, cutouts of Jared Moldenhauer's head fly in a straight angle.
 It also lacks a death quote.